 How much will it cost?

-You'll obviously have to cover your living costs, but you'll receive an apprentice minimum wage - meaning that you could earn up to £500 every week.
-Degree apprentices aren't eligible for student loans.
+You'll have to plan ahead to cover your living costs, as degree apprentices aren't eligible for student loans.

 Will I be guaranteed a job?

-No, but even if you aren't offered a permanent role you'll be an employable graduate.
-You'll have benefited from studying a course that's tailored to industry needs, plus amassed several years of highly relevant work experience.
-This means you'll have gained critical skills that are valued by employers in your chosen career.
+No, but even if you aren't offered a permanent role, you'll be an employable graduate.
+You'll have benefited from studying a course that's been designed to meet industry needs, plus you'll also have amassed several years of highly relevant work experience.
+This means you'll have gained critical skills valued by employers in your chosen career.